|

 bulk of the almost 850 casualties of the battle occurred at this time and littered the wheatfield.

-US Withdrawal (18 July):
+US Withdrawal (18 July): The Union line held out until dark,

-The Union line held out until dark, then began to recross the river unmolested by CS infantry.
-An artillery duel broke out
+then began to recross the river unmolested by CS infantry.
+An artillery duel broke out across the river.
+US and CS batteries

-across the river.
-US and CS batteries fired at each others' positions, guided by the flashes of discharge and explosion.
-When
+fired at each others' positions, guided by the flashes of discharge and explosion.
+When US

-the artillery fire tapered off, ending about 2100 hours.
-Later CS skirmishers advanced to the river, finding the Union line
+infantry was safely on the east bank, the artillery fire tapered off, ending about 2100 hours.
+Later CS skirmishers advanced

-abandoned.
+to the river, finding the Union line abandoned.
 CS units spread out across the field to tend to the wounded of both sides.
-General Crook was angered that Thoburn's

-command had been left to their own devices without being reinforced by the VI Corps, which was at hand.
+General Crook was angered that Thoburn's command had been left to their own devices without being reinforced by the VI Corps,

 Aftermath: The battle was a Confederate victory.
-Wright had sent
+Wright

 Recommended